veomateorg/veomate-waitlist/SUPABASE_SETUP.md

 -- Enable Row Level Security (RLS)
 ALTER TABLE waitlist ENABLE ROW LEVEL SECURITY;

--- Create a policy that allows anyone to insert
-CREATE POLICY "Allow public insert" ON waitlist
-  FOR INSERT
-  TO anon
-  WITH CHECK (true);

--- Create a policy that allows updates only by matching email CREATE POLICY "Allow update by email" ON waitlist
-  FOR UPDATE
-  TO anon
-  USING (true)
-  WITH CHECK (true);

 -- Create a function to automatically update updated_at timestamp CREATE OR REPLACE FUNCTION update_updated_at_column() RETURNS TRIGGER AS $$